Book Recommendations

-I’ve been reading novels and nonfiction books since I was in second grade (about 18 years ago), and I’ve read probably close to a thousand since.
-I’m going to recommend some radical environmental and political literature that were very influential in the development of my anti-civilization ideology.
+I’m going to recommend some radical environmental and political literature that was very influential in the development of my deep ecology and compassionate worldview.
 The order in no way reflects quality or favorability–all are stunning and crucial works.

 Igniting a Revolution: Voices in Defense of the Earth–edited by Dr. Steven Best and Anthony J. Nocella, II.
 A collection of essays by political prisoners (including Jeff “Free” Luers and Rob Los Ricos), academics, and activists about the eco-crises we face, and about many of the contributors’ evolution from “normal” people to revolutionary environmentalists.
 It even has an entire section on Anti-Civilization/Primitivist ideology (including essays by Derrick Jensen and John Zerzan).
 An absolutely seminal work that was crucial in setting me on the path to becoming the person I am now proud to be.